CodeYourFuture/syllabus-archive/node-db/lesson5.md

     });
     ```

-    At this point, if you hit save on the form.
-Our endpoint should log to the console an object containing the data you submitted.
+    Now, if you save the form, our endpoint should log to the console an object containing the data you submitted.

-4. Now that we're receiving the data on the server, let's save it to MongoDB.
-We can make use of our Mongoose models again.
+4. Let's save the data to MongoDB.
+We will use our Mongoose `Post` model.

     ```js
     // require the model in the top of the file router.post('/save-post', (req, res) => {
       console.log(req.fields); // contains non-file fields
       const callback = (error, post) => {
-          // Notice the Erorr handling
-          if(error) {
+          // handle any errors which might ocur if(error) {
               console.error(error);
               return res.redirect('/error');